exdsgift/IPC-MideastAnalytics/README.md

 ## Exploring Terrorism Victim Data in the Israeli-Palestinian Conflict
----
 Final project for the "Programming and Databases" course.
 This repository has been created to showcase a comprehensive analysis of terrorism victim data within the Israeli-Palestinian conflict.
-Below is an overview of the project, divided into three main phases: dataset cleaning, exploratory data analysis (EDA), and modeling using machine learning approaches.
+Below is an overview of the project.

 ## Packages
----
 ### EDA:
 * `pandas`
 * `numpy`